Bailiff & Court Security

 Anyone who refuses to comply with the bailiff or deputy, rules, is disorderly or disrespectful in the Courtroom, may be held in contempt of Court by the Judge.
 A Contempt of Court detention may be up to 6 months in custody without a Court hearing.
 Fortunately very few people try to push the issue while Court is in session.

 It is not unusual for our office to transport 20 or more detainees to Court in one day.
 We sometimes see 100 or more people in the Circuit Court for hearings.
 We do not permit visitation or contact with detainees in the Courtrooms.
-Understand you are welcome to approach our staff to ask a question, but their mandated priority is the safety of the Judge and the overall Courtroom while also guarding detainees.
+Understand you are welcome to approach our staff to ask a question, but our mandated priority is the safety of the Judge and overall Courtroom security while also guarding detainees.

 Our deputies are there for your protection.
 Significant events have happened elsewhere during Court hearings and our goal is to see they do not happen here.
 Your cooperation is very much appreciated.